James P. Johnson: CD re-issues

 Father of the Stride Piano (CBS/Sony) is the CD re-issue of a Columbia Lp that collects some of Johnson's best recordings for the label between 1921 and 1939.
 It includes several solos from the 1920s:"Carolina Shout", "Worried and Lonesome Blues", and "Hungry Blues" (from De Organizer) and band and solos sides recorded in 1939.

 The Biograph label has re-issued on CD approximately 60 of Johnson's piano rolls, recorded between 1917 and 1927.
-A book of musical transcriptions of Johnson's piano roll performances of his own compositions has been prepared by Dr. Robert Pinsker, to be published through the auspices of the James P. Johnson Foundation.
+A book of musical transcriptions of Johnson's piano roll performances of his own compositions has been prepared by Robert Pinsker, to be published through the auspices of the James P. Johnson Foundation.

 The most complete CD collection of his work, including alternate takes, has been produced by Michael Cuscuna and his associates at Mosaic Records with the box Classic James P. Johnson Sessions, 1921-1944, that includes all of Johnson's piano solos, band sides, and blues accompaniments, done during this period, for the major commercial labels, exclusive of Decca/Brunswick, and RCA Victor.